joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 was quite simple if I replaced the sines in the Lissajous curve definition with cosines.

-I also started to do a lot of background reading about random walks and quickly discovered an amazing paper by [Moore et al. (2018)][15].
+I also started to do a bunch of background reading about random walks and quickly discovered an amazing paper by [Moore et al. (2018)][15].
 They analyzed a random walk in the limit of infinite dimensions and showed that when you applied PCA, about 60% of the explained variance is in the first PCA component, and 80% is in the first two!
 This blew my mind.
 I compared the distribution of variances that they predicted with what I saw and found that it matched exactly.
-But they didn't show that the projection of the random walk onto the PCA components produced a Lissajous curve.
-In fact, as I went through the literature, it seemed that no one had observed this fact.
-[One paper][16] had noticed that they got Lissajous curves when they applied PCA to their dataset, but no one had made the connection between random walks and Lissajous curves.
+But they didn't look at what the random walk looks like when projected onto PCA components.
+In fact, as I went through the literature, it seemed that no one had looked at this.
+[One paper][16] had noticed that they got Lissajous curves when they applied PCA to their dataset, but no one had made the connection to random walks.

 I went through Moore et al.'s analysis step by step to see if I could extend it to show why the projection of the walk onto the PCA basis would always be a